-Pretty much every member learns how to shoot and there’s basic guerilla training at the retreats.
-The video you got of the women training at Islamberg is something that goes on st a retreat.
+Pretty much every member learned how to shoot when I was there and there was basic guerilla training at the retreats.
+The video you got of the women training at Islamberg is something that goes on at a retreat.

 Everybody had guns.
 Members who were felons would have other members buy their guns for them.
 We were told to get 100 rounds of ammo a week.
 I had a SKS with 700 rounds in my trailer.
 I don’t know of anything with explosives.
 I never saw any.

 Kids are taught to shoot at a young age.
 I remember when we’d have security meetings and kids would ask when they are allowed to shoot and if they can shoot a police officer who enters.
 They sounded like they wanted it to happen.

 The treatment of the kids is something I still think about.
 In Virginia, there were a bunch of kids I saw who were malnourished and really indoctrinated and beaten.
 It was so bad that the government even heard about it and came to talk to the kids.

 Some of the boys are trained in what’s called the Jawala Scouts.
 It’s the same kind of training but it isn’t run by MOA.
 It’s basically open to all Muslims.
 I know of MOA boys who joined in the Philadelphia area.

 Gilani leads a cult that looks down on every Muslim outside of it, to different degrees.
 But he always taught us to be open to working with other Muslims as long they were radical enough.
 I saw Imam Siraj Wahhaj at the camp in Red House, Virginia once and the MOA guys in Brooklyn sometimes went to his mosque and had dealings with members of Wahhaj’s group, especially the security and martial arts teams.